Massengill found, county mourns - Claiborne Progress

 Posts to the group page swiftly turned from areas searched to shock and despair as the rumors circulated that Aaron had been found dead.

-Posts asking for prayers for the family were soon replaced as the news truly sank in to those who had invested so much of themselves in finding Aaron alive.
+Posts asking for prayers for the family soon filled the page as the news sank in to those who had invested so much of themselves in finding Aaron alive.

 The TBI, who is working with the Claiborne Sheriff’s Office and the Tazewell Police Department, has made arrangements for an autopsy.
 The investigation is active and ongoing.

-Anyone with information, or who may have witnessed anything suspicious in the Ferguson Ridge area during the last week, is encouraged to contact the CCSO at 423-626-3385 or the Tennessee Bureau of Investigation at -800-TBI-FIND.
+Anyone with information, or who may have witnessed anything suspicious in the Ferguson Ridge area during the last week, is encouraged to contact the CCSO at 423-626-3385 or the Tennessee Bureau of Investigation at 1-800-TBI-FIND.

 McElmurray keynote speaker for Haun Conference